dmarchand/ludumdare33/README.md

 Bigger and more heroes spawn as more time elapses

+Sometimes other cool monster friends show up to help maybe, so the dungeon doesn't seem so lonely

 ## Unknown:
 Do you level up in any way?
 There probably has to be some minor decisions here.
 Perhaps run speed vs strength.
 I also like the idea of picking a new monster.
 Perhaps a static UI that takes up 33% of the right side of the screen with stats like heroes killed, time elapsed, and choices about really simple upgrades.